Samarinda East Kalimantan, Indonesia Travel Guide

 Adding 1-3 days to your itinerary expands your regional experience significantly.

 2-3 day trip upstream to remote Dayak villages.
-These trips often include overnight stays in basic guesthouses or on houseboats.
+These travels often include overnight stays in basic guesthouses or on houseboats.

 2-day trip for park exploration and orangutan viewing.
 Access often easier from Sangatta.

-Combine with 1-2 days for the coastline attractions and urban experience.
+Combine with 1-2 days for seaside attractions and city experience.
 IKN Nusantara is also a potential visit.

 Samarinda -> Tenggarong (culture) -> Bontang/Sangatta (Kutai NP) -> Balikpapan (coast/departure).

-Samarinda -> Extended upstream Mahakam River journey to isolated villages and areas of nature.
+Samarinda -> Extended upstream Mahakam River journey to out-of-the-way villages and areas of nature.

-Conclude your trip in Balikpapan for coastal experiences and onward flights.
+Finish your trip in Balikpapan for the coast experiences and onward flights.